navcoin/navcoin-org/content/for-business/index.md

 {{< zig_section
   titleText="Accept Payments In Person" imgSrc="/images/for-business/bus-for-store.svg"
+  buttonText="Visit NavPay"
+  buttonUrl="https://navhub.org/projects/nav-pay/"
+  buttonImgSrc="/images/icons/rightward-arrow.svg"
+  bgPurple="true"
+  newTab="true"
+>}}
-  paragraphText="NavPay is a light wallet that works with your smartphone or desktop computer.
+NavPay is a light wallet that works with your smartphone or desktop computer.
 Customers just scan your QR code and their funds transfer to your wallet almost instantly.
-With no blockchain to download, it's an easy way to get&nbsp;started." buttonText="Visit NavPay" buttonUrl="https://navhub.org/projects/nav-pay/" buttonImgSrc="/images/icons/rightward-arrow.svg" bgPurple="true" newTab="true"
+With no blockchain to download, it's an easy way to get&nbsp;started.
->}}
+{{< /zig_section>}}

 {{< zig_section
 titleText="Accept Online Payments"
 imgSrc="/images/for-business/bus-for-bus.svg"
+buttonText="Visit CoinPayments"
+buttonUrl="https://www.coinpayments.net/"
+buttonImgSrc="/images/icons/rightward-arrow.svg"
+reversed="true"
+newTab="true"
+>}}
-paragraphText="CoinPayments is a little like PayPal, but for digital currencies.
+CoinPayments is a little like PayPal, but for digital currencies.
 Plug-ins include a shopping cart, payment button, invoicing, and point-of-sale interface.
-If your business is in the EuroZone or USA, you can withdraw funds in EURO or&nbsp;USD." buttonText="Visit CoinPayments" buttonUrl="https://www.coinpayments.net/" buttonImgSrc="/images/icons/rightward-arrow.svg" reversed="true" newTab="true"
+If your business is in the EuroZone or USA, you can withdraw funds in EURO or&nbsp;USD.
->}}
+{{< /zig_section>}}

 {{< zig_section
   titleText="Accept Personal Payments"
   imgSrc="/images/for-business/bus-for-blog.svg"
+  buttonText="View buttons here"
+  buttonUrl="https://brianium.github.io/nav-button/"
+  buttonImgSrc="/images/icons/rightward-arrow.svg"
+  bgPurple="true"
+  newTab="true"
+>}}
-  paragraphText="Integrating NavButtons for quick payments is an easy to implement option that suits individuals or side businesses.
+Integrating NavButtons for quick payments is an easy to implement option that suits individuals or side businesses.
 It’s as easy as copy-pasting some code onto your website.
-There is a choice of embeddable buttons, or QR codes for even easier&nbsp;sharing." buttonText="View buttons here" buttonUrl="https://brianium.github.io/nav-button/" buttonImgSrc="/images/icons/rightward-arrow.svg" bgPurple="true" newTab="true"
+There is a choice of embeddable buttons, or QR codes for even easier&nbsp;sharing.
->}}
+{{< /zig_section>}}

 {{< center_text_cta
     lightStyle="true"